Spitz (band): 1993–1996: Commercial breakthrough

-Although they had not originally wanted a mainstream success, members of the band had begun to feel sorry for their management team about a string of commercial disappointment.
-Therefore, they attempted to craft more commercially 'accessible' effort on Crispy!, their 4th album which started its recording in April 1993.
+Although they had not originally wanted a mainstream success, members of the band had begun to feel sorry for their management team about a string of commercial disappointments.
+Therefore, they attempted to craft more commercially 'accessible' effort on Crispy!, their 4th album, which started its recording in April 1993.
 The group committed their album's production to Masanori Sasaji, who has been well known as a record producer for the Unicorn.
 However, owing to lack of communication between the artist and a producer, frontman was not able to be satisfied with a result of the recording, particularly disliking Sasaji's excessively synthesized sound and brass arrangements.
 Moreover, at the time of release in September 1993, Crispy! itself failed to chart again and made them devastated.
 Kusano, who had disliked his own voice, even started to regard his distinctive vocals as the main cause of the band's commercial failure.
 But after the release of second single from the album, "Kimi ga Omoide ni Naru Mae ni", the situation turned around.
 It sold modestly and provided the band with first entry on the Japanese Oricon record chart, peaking there at No. 33.
 As a result, minor hit single boosted the band's ticket sales and enabled them to perform live extensively in larger venues.
 They reconsidered the partnership with Sasaji, and decided to continue recording together on follow-up album.

 In April and July 1994, with Takayuki Hijikata (土方 隆行, Hijikata Takayuki) as producer, the singles "Sora mo Toberuhazu" and "Aoi Kuruma" (青い車) were released and became smash hits.
 In September, when they installed Sasaji as producer again, they released the 5th album Sora no Tobikata (空の飛び方), which ranked 14th when just released.
 By the way, this year they appeared in Music Station (TV Asahi’s program) with "Kimi ga Omoide ni Naru Mae ni", in Pop Jam (NHK’s program) with "Aoi Kuruma", in Count Down TV (TBS’s program) with "Spider".